Treatments for Sagging Skin

 Treatments range from volumising with dermal fillers, laser skin tightening, Nefertiti lift with Botulinum toxin, or Fraxel Dual laser.
 All these options are available at Palm Clinic and the best treatments for you (including surgery) to produce the most natural result will be discussed.
 Decisions will often reflect budget and your tolerance for down time.

 Our preference at Palm Clinic is for the most natural results which are often produced by volumising with dermal fillers.

 As we age the upper eyelids tend to sag and in some people this can cause loss of visual field because the weight of the excess skin pushes the eyelid down or overlaps the eyelid.

 The lower lids can also sag.
 The solution for baggy eyelids is a blepharoplasty (eyelid surgery) and for this we would refer you to a plastic or opthalmic surgeon.

-If you are not ready for eyelid surgery there are some non surgical options that can help to improve the appearance of the eyelids including Botox, dermal fillers and Fraxel Dual laser.
+If you are not ready for eyelid surgery there are some non surgical options that can help to improve the appearance of the eyelids including Botulinum toxin, dermal fillers and Fraxel Dual laser.

 Chin and Jowls

 The chin and jowls area is typically the first area of the face to show the effects of sagging.
 This is due to sagging skin combined with the weight of fat in these areas.
 Botulinum toxin using the Nefertiti lift technique can make subtle improvements.
 Dermal fillers can take the emphasis away from the jowls.
 A face lift may be required where the sagging skin is excessive.